BigXthaPlug: Career

-In 2022, he was arrested for illegal possession of weapons and marijuana and spent time in jail, where he wrote songs while in solitary confinement.
-After being released, he released his debut album Amar, named after his son, in February 2023, which includes the single "Texas", which was certified Gold by the RIAA.
+In 2022, he was arrested for illegal possession of weapons and marijuana and was in jail, where he wrote songs while in solitary confinement.
+After his release from prison, he released Amar, his debut album named after his son.
+It came out in February 2023 and includes the single "Texas", which was certified Gold by the RIAA.
 He launched his own label 600 Entertainment in 2023, signing rappers Ro$ama and Yung Hood.

 In October 2023, he released the single "Mmhmm".
-The song debuted at 93rd and reached 65th position on the Billboard Hot 100 two months after its release, after a remix with Finesse2tymes was featured on his EP The Biggest.
+The song debuted at 93rd and reached the 65th position on the Billboard Hot 100 two months after its release, after a remix with Finesse2tymes was featured on his EP The Biggest.
 In 2023, he went on the Don't Mess With Texas Tour.
+On August 21, 2026, Landum was arrested in Texas on DWI, marijuana, and gun-related charges one day before his Iowa State Fair Show.

 Personal life

 Landum has a son, Amar, age 6 as of 2025.
-In April 2025, Landum filmed a video with the Autism Society of America on his relationship with his son, who has autism, as part of Autism Acceptance Month.
+In April 2025, he filmed a video with the Autism Society of America about his relationship with his son, who has autism, as part of Autism Acceptance Month.

-In an interview published on June 4, 2024, BigXthaPlug publicly endorsed former President Donald Trump for the 2024 United States presidential election.
-The remarks received widespread attention on social media and sparked debate among fans and political commentators.
+On August 21, 2026, Landum was arrested in Allen, Texas and charged with driving while intoxicated, possession of marijuana, and illegal possession of a firearm.